Hyperspectral Browser

 A browser for hyperspectral datasets.

-The data must be saved as a 3D wave, with x and y representing spatial coordinates and waveform spectroscopic data stored in the z dimension.
+The data must be saved as a 3D wave, with x and y representing spatial coordinates and waveform spectroscopic or time-series data stored in the z dimension.
 The browser provides a user interface to efficiently view spectra at different pixel locations or to average spectra over a region of interest.

 Project Details